1 comment

 Q: What if you desire to remain a member of the church from which you retired?

 Be careful!
 There are both wonderful stories and troubling stories of pastors who have remained in the congregations they last served prior to retirement.
 Synod 2009 took up the matter of ministers who, upon retirement, decided to remain in the congregations they last served, in response to concerns that some retired pastors were causing challenges for church councils and for the pastors who came after them.
-The report produced by that year’s synod can be found in the Agenda for Synod 2009, pp. 42-52 and the Acts of Synod 2009, pp. 575-576 (see especially the “Guidelines for Congregations and Former Pastors”).
+The report produced by that year’s synod can be found in the Agenda for Synod 2009, pp. 42-52 and the Acts of Synod 2009, pp. 575-576 (see especially the “Guidelines for Congregations and Former Pastors” and the Former Pastor and Congregation Agreement).

 NOTE: This article comes out of a study of ministry transitions, done by members of the Thrive staff of the Christian Reformed Church in North America.
 The studied transitions include the transition from later career into retirement.
 The guidance here is part of a larger retirement resource that updates a 2006 resource called "Closing Well — Continuing Strong."
 The full updated resource, now titled “Retirement from Pastoral Ministry: Guidance for a Healthy Transition,” can be found here on the Thrive website.